 Headstones for Graves – what are my choices?

 You may or may not have some ideas in mind.
 But it is essential that you determine your local burial ground rules and regulations.
 We realise that your choice of burial ground will have been influenced by factors such as the religion, customs or personal choice of your loved one, as well as your location and local options.
 It may be a cemetery, a churchyard, or even a natural burial ground.
 But the regulations which encompass all burials are known as the Cemetery Rules and Regulations.
 These will directly affect the monument style, size, color – even the inscription.
+These regulations can even affect your choices regarding cemetery vases and other graveside decorations.

 However, there are no national regulations regarding the erection of cemetery monuments or headstones for graves.
 Each cemetery will have it’s own rules to follow, and they will – very understandably – enforce them.
 So contact the relevant person and ensure you know exactly what these regulations are.
 You will then at least understand your available options.
 You may well find these options extremely limited.
 For instance – in many natural burial sites the only form of grave marker allowed is a plant or tree with a memorial plaque.